HarbourHeading/KVM-GPU-Passthrough/README.md

 If you are running a headless system and want low-latency, you can use a remote desktop viewer like [Moonlight QT](https://github.com/moonlight-stream/moonlight-qt), [Parsec](https://parsec.app/) or [Looking Glass](https://looking-glass.io/).
 Setup guides for each one will not be covered here, but can be found on their respective websites.
 Applications may need to be installed as machine instead of user to allow connections from the login screen.

 Some of the options above provide fallback virtual displays, but if it does not work out of the box I recommend either buying a HDMI dummy plug or installing and setting up a virtual display driver.
-For installation instructions, refer to [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver).
+For installation instructions, refer to [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver) for example.

 ### Tips